-Vintage weddings are continuously popular amongst our modern couples, and vintage is the theme that came out on top in Confetti’s 2014 Wedding Report.
-Part of the allure is the vast possibilities in everything from wedding dresses to wedding decorations—it’s easy for couples to put their own stamp on their celebration.
-Because there’s such a wealth of inspiration, today we look at some of our favourite vintage wedding ideas and give you some advice about how to negotiate such an enormous treasure-trove of information.
+Vintage weddings are continuously popular amongst modern couples.
+Because there’s such a wealth of inspiration, today we’re looking at some of our favourite vintage wedding ideas and offering some advice about how to negotiate such an enormous treasure trove of information.

 Looking for Vintage Wedding Ideas